 The second issue: sleeping on couches.
 After three years couch surfing around the world, I’ve only slept on actual couches a few times.
 Sometimes I’ve had my own bed, my own room, and I’ve heard stories of couch surfers having their own house!
 In Amman, Jordan, our host put a friend and me in a new, furniture-less apartment he hadn’t moved into yet.
 Every situation is unique.
 When reading a person’s profile, you’ll be able to see what kind of accommodation they are offering: futon in a private room, sharing a bed in their bedroom, or whatever the case may be.

 You aren’t required to give your host anything.
 And they are not expecting any remittance.
 You may want to show up with a bottle of wine, treat them to dinner or a drink, or cook for them.
 There have been certain times traveling when I was financially inadequate and could only offer my in-kind contribution of making their house/apartment cleaner than I found it.

-On the other end of the spectrum, you shouldn’t expect anything of your guests except common courtesies and respect of your living space and lifestyle.
+On the other end of the spectrum, you shouldn’t expect anything of your guests except common courtesies and respect for your living space and lifestyle.

 Do I have to host?